How to format an ebook for publishing

 Platforms like Amazon gives readers the chance to preview your table of content before buying your book.

-There are chances that your table of content might further compel a prospective reader to buy your book or discourage them.
+There are chances that your table of content might help a potential reader to decide whether to buy your book or not so you want to pay attention to this part of your work.

 The introduction is usually a very good place to “sell” your book to your prospective buyer.

-It gives a summary details that’s meant to further capture a potential reader’s interest in your book.
+Some authors might choose to call this section Preface or Prologue.
+The goal of this part is that it gives a summary of detail that’s meant to further capture a potential reader’s interest in your book.

 Most authors open their introduction with great story telling.
-They try to capture their audience’s experience through masterful story telling and in most cases this usually works.
+They try to capture their audience’s interest through masterful story telling and in most cases this usually works.

 Because, just like the back cover in traditional publishing; on Amazon, a potential buyer can preview your introduction before deciding to buy your book.